ethereum-optimism/developers/community/tools/block-explorers.md

 # Block Explorers

 Checkout the block explorers that our community is using or has built!
-Please open a pull request if you'd like something to be added to this list.
+Please open a pull request if you'd like something to be added to this list (guidance: succinct overview of the project / solution highlighting main features, include OP Mainnet / Testnet link -- character count limit: 500)

 ## Parsec Finance